ArduPilot/ardupilot_wiki/plane/source/docs/guide-tailsitter.rst

 correct.

-It also means that you can fly any fixed wing aircraft that is capable of 3D flight as a tailsitter, and fly it in modes like QSTABILIZE, QHOVER and QLOITER.
+It also means that you can fly any fixed wing aircraft that is capable of 3D flight as a single or dual motor tailsitter, and fly it in modes like QSTABILIZE, QHOVER and QLOITER.

+.. youtube:: bMsfjwUAfkM
+    :width: 100%

+However, it can also have copter-like motors, like a conventional QuadPlane if :ref:`Q_TAILSIT_MOTMX<Q_TAILSIT_MOTMX>` is non-zero.
+Then this parameter determines which motors remain active in normal forward flight (plane modes).
+If non-zero, then use the :ref:`Q_FRAME_TYPE<Q_FRAME_TYPE>` parameter to configure the multicopter motor style, and the appropriate MOTORx outputs will be activated.

+.. youtube:: cfqP9-2IWtQ
+    :width: 100%

 The key differences between fixed wing flight and hovering for a tailsitter are: